Don Davies

+Donald Vincent Davies MP (born January 16, 1963) is a Canadian politician who has served as the interim leader of the New Democratic Party since 2025 and as the member of Parliament for Vancouver Kingsway since 2008.

-Life and career
+Early life and career

 Davies was born in Edmonton, Alberta.
 He earned a Bachelor of Arts in political science and a Bachelor of Laws at the University of Alberta.
-After gaining admission to the Alberta Bar, Davies was employed as a researcher at the Alberta Legislature and then executive assistant for policy and communications to Ray Martin, leader of the Official Opposition of Alberta from 1989 to 1991.
+He later worked as a researcher at the Legislative Assembly of Alberta.
+From 1989 to 1991, he was executive assistant for policy and communications to Ray Martin, leader of the official opposition of Alberta.

 Davies and his family moved to Vancouver in 1991.
-In 1992 he became the director of Legal Services for Teamsters Canada (Local 31), a position he held until his election to the House of Commons in 2008.
-In this capacity, Davies represented workers and the union at arbitration panels and before both provincial and federal labour tribunals.
+In 1992, he became the director of legal services for Teamsters Canada (Local 31), a position he held until his election to the House of Commons in 2008.